awsdocs/aws-proton-administrator-guide/doc_source/parameters.md

   + Docker file
   + Unit test command

-  You, as an administrator or developer, provide values for customization parameters when you use a service template to create a service\.
-When you use the console to create a service, AWS Proton automatically provides a schema based form that you fill out\.
-When you use the CLI, you provide a spec that provides values for the customization parameters\.
+  As an administrator, you can provide values for input parameters when you [create a service](ag-create-svc.md):
+  + Use the console to fill out a schema\-based form that AWS Proton provides\.
+  + Use the CLI to provide spec that includes the values\.

+  To reference an input parameter in an IaC file, you can attach a namespace to it\.
-+ **Resource\-based parameters**
++ **AWS Proton resource parameters**

-  These are parameters that reference output parameters from other infrastructure template files\.
-Resource\-based metatdata name\-spaces that stand on their own, such as `environment.name` and `service.name`, also fit in this category\.

-  To associate an output parameter with an AWS Proton resource type, attach a name\-space to it when you reference it in a related template file\.
+  AWS Proton automatically creates resource parameters, such as a service `name` that you can reference in all IaC files used for provisioning a service\.

-In the following example, the `service_instance.name` name\-space and other resource\-based parameters are used\.
+  To refer to a service or service instance `name`, you can attach the `service.` or `service_instance.` namespace, for example, `service.name` or `service_instance.name`\.
++ **Output parameters**

+  These are parameters that reference outputs from an environment IaC file\.

+  To reference an output in a service IaC file, you can attach a namespace to it, for example, `environment.outputs.MySampleInputValue`\.

+The following example is a snippet from a service CloudFormation IaC file\.
+The `environment.outputs.` namespace identifies outputs from the environment IaC file\.
+The `service_instance.inputs.` namespace identifies input parameters\.
+The `service_instance.name` namespace and property identifies an AWS Proton resource parameter\.

 ```
 Resources: